fluxcd/flux/internal_docs/releasing.md

 ## Overview

-The Flux daemon and the Helm operator have separate releases, and use different branches and tags.
-Flux daemon releases use just a semver version, like `1.8.1`, and the Helm operator uses the prefix "helm", e.g., `helm-0.5.0`.
+Flux releases use a branch named after their semver version, like `1.8.1`.

-Each minor version has its own "release series" branch, from which patch releases will be put together, called e.g., `release/1.8.x`, or for the Helm operator, `release/helm-0.5.x`.
+Each minor version has its own "release series" branch, from which patch releases will be put together, called e.g., `release/1.8.x`.

 The CircleCI script runs builds for tags, which push Docker images and upload binaries.
 This is triggered by creating a release in GitHub, which will create the tag.